Francis D. Hole: Scientific career

-Hole co-authored the first edition (1973) and several subsequent editions (1980-2011) of a seminal work in the field of soil science, Soil Genesis and Classification with Stanley W. Buol, and Ralph J. McCracken.
+Hole co-authored the first edition (1973) and several subsequent editions (1980–2011) of a seminal work in the field of soil science, Soil Genesis and Classification with Stanley W. Buol, and Ralph J. McCracken.
 This textbook is used in undergraduate and graduate soil science courses worldwide.

 In 1976, Hole published Soils of Wisconsin, which compiled the most authoritative knowledge up to that date about the subject.
 He introduced the definition and significance of soils and their development, or pedogenesis, following the theory of factors of soil formation, or the CLORPT equation by Hans Jenny (pedologist).
 The diversity of Wisconsin's soils are somewhat greater than that of most states, so Hole organized Wisconsin into geographical regions (A through J) and provided detailed descriptions, diagrammatic drawings, and the history of investigation of these soils.
 This publication contributed to a larger and more technologically rigorous book in 2017 by Jim Bockheim and Alfred Hartemink similarly titled The Soils of Wisconsin, which was dedicated to Hole.

 Later life

 Hole retired from his professorship in 1983, traveling with his wife and performing further educational outreach.
 Francis D. Hole received a diagnosis of prostate cancer in 1996, to which he responded it was "a love letter from the Divine, and I turn to the Divine and I say, 'It's about time I paid attention to you.'".
 Hole died on January 15, 2002, at the age of 88.
+Prof. Hole appeared on Michael Feldman's radio program, "Whad'ya Know" on August 10, 1985; his entertaining discussion of granite can be heard online (starting at the 1:08 mark).